Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Green Bay has combined with its opponents to score more than 49.5 points only twice this year.
+- Green Bay and its opponents have combined for 49.5 points just two times this season.

-- Seattle's games have gone over 49.5 points in only one opportunity this season.

-- Sunday's total is 4.8 points higher than the combined 44.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 44.7, is 4.8 points fewer than Sunday's over/under.

-- These two squads combine to surrender 41.1 points per game, 8.4 fewer than this contest's over/under.
+- This contest's over/under is 8.4 points more than the 41.1 these two squads combine to allow per game this season.

-- The average total in Packers games this season is 48.5, 1.0 point fewer than Sunday's over/under of 49.5.

-- In 2020, games involving the Seahawks have averaged a total of 48.9 points, 0.6 fewer than this game's set over/under.
+- Packers games have an average total of 48.5 points this season, 1.0 fewer than Sunday's over/under.

 Packers stats and trends

+- Green Bay has played nine games, with eight wins against the spread.

-- The Packers are 4-1 ATS when favored by 3.5 points or more this season.
+- The Packers have an ATS record of 4-1 in their five games when favored by 3.5 points or more so far this season.

-- Green Bay's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- The Packers average 22.1 points per game, comparable to the 21.1 per contest the Seahawks allow.

-- Green Bay is 7-0 against the spread and 7-0 overall this season when the team scores more than 21.1 points.
+- When Green Bay puts up more than 21.1 points, it is 7-0 against the spread and 7-0 overall.

 - This year, the Packers have turned the ball over eight times, while the Seahawks have forced eight.